Take advantage of bulk discounts of up to 20%. No code needed!

 Cut

-Cutten is a commonly used method among strength trainers and fitness enthusiasts to reduce body fat and get a tighter, more defined body.
-Especially with the summer or a photo shoot in the prospect, many people decide to cut.
-Although the idea seems simple - eating and more exercise - there is much more to it to effectively cut without losing muscle mass.
-In this blog we explain what exactly cuts entails, how you can best tackle this, and why the right food and training are crucial to achieve your goals.
+Cutting is a common method among strength trainers and fitness enthusiasts to reduce body fat and achieve a tighter, more defined physique.
+Especially with summer or a photoshoot approaching, many people decide to cut.
+While the concept seems simple—eat less and exercise more—there's much more to cutting effectively without losing muscle mass.
+In this blog post, we'll explain what cutting entails, how best to approach it, and why proper nutrition and training are crucial to achieving your goals.

 What is cut?

-Cutten is a term used in the fitness world to describe the process where you deliberately reduce your calorie intake to lose body fat and get a slimmer, more defined body.
-This is especially popular among bodybuilders and fitness enthusiasts who want to improve their muscular definition after a bulking period.
-The purpose of cutting is to lose fat without handing in muscle mass, which requires a careful balance between food, training and recovery.
-It is therefore very important to know how many calories you need to lose weight.
-You can make this calculation online at different calorie calculators.
+Cutting is a term used in the fitness world to describe the process of consciously reducing your calorie intake to lose body fat and achieve a leaner, more defined physique.
+This is especially popular among bodybuilders and fitness enthusiasts who want to improve their muscle definition after a bulking period.
+The goal of cutting is to lose fat without sacrificing muscle mass, which requires a careful balance between nutrition, training, and recovery.
+Therefore, it's crucial to know how many calories you need to lose weight.
+You can calculate this online using various calorie calculators.
 Note: this is always an estimate!
-You have to try, evaluate and adjust it again to make permanent progression.
+You'll need to try, evaluate, and adjust to make lasting progress.

 The difference between cutting and bulking

-The difference between cutting and bulking revolves around your calorie intake and the purpose of your fitness program.
-With bulk you consume more calories than you burn to build muscle mass, while when cutting you eat fewer calories to lose fat.
-These two processes are closely connected and are often alternated to maximize both muscle growth and fat loss.
-This is also called the "bulk vs cut" cycle, where you first build muscles (bulk) and then lose fat to improve your muscles (cut).
-You want to show what you have built up during the bulking.
+The difference between cutting and bulking revolves around your calorie intake and the goal of your fitness program.
+When bulking, you consume more calories than you burn to build muscle mass, while when cutting, you eat fewer calories to lose fat.
+These two processes are closely linked and are often alternated to maximize both muscle growth and fat loss.
+This is also called the "bulk vs. cut" cycle, where you first build muscle (bulking) and then lose fat to improve muscle definition (cutting).
+You want to show off what you've gained during bulking.

-With cutting it is crucial to keep a close eye on both your macro and micronutrients.
-Macronutrients - proteins, carbohydrates and fats - supply the energy and building materials that your body needs.
-During cutting, the focus is often on higher protein intake to prevent muscle loss, while reducing the amount of carbohydrates and fats to lower your calorie intake.
-Proteins are important when building and repairing muscles.
+When cutting, it's crucial to keep a close eye on both your macro and micronutrient intake.
+Macronutrients—protein, carbohydrates, and fats—provide the energy and building blocks your body needs.
+During a cutting phase, the focus is often on increasing protein intake to prevent muscle loss, while reducing carbohydrates and fats to lower your calorie intake.
+Protein is important for building and repairing muscle.

-Micronutrients, such as vitamins and minerals, play an essential role in your overall health and performance.
-Ultra Processed Foods often contain few micronutrients and can lead to shortages that negatively influence your performance and recovery.
-That is why it is important to opt for nutritious, unprocessed foods rich in essential nutrients while cutting.
-No cake, candy and fast food!
+Micronutrients, such as vitamins and minerals, play a vital role in your overall health and performance.
+Ultra-processed foods often contain few micronutrients and can lead to deficiencies that negatively impact your performance and recovery.
+Therefore, it's important to choose nutritious, unprocessed foods rich in essential nutrients during a cutting phase.
+So, no cookies, candy, or fast food!

-During cutting you can regularly suffer from a feeling of hunger.
-This is partly caused by ghrelin, a hormone that is responsible for stimulating your appetite.
-To suppress this feeling, you can choose foods rich in fiber and proteins, because they give you a full feeling for longer.
-Drinking enough water and spreading your meals throughout the day can also help to control your feeling of hunger.
-In addition, caffeine can feel hungry suppressing.
-You simply eat less and a feeling of hunger is part of it.
-You won't die.
+While cutting, you may regularly experience hunger pangs.
+This is partly caused by ghrelin, a hormone responsible for stimulating your appetite.
+To suppress this feeling, choose foods rich in fiber and protein, as these will keep you feeling full longer.
+Drinking enough water and spreading your meals throughout the day can also help control your hunger.
+Caffeine can also suppress your hunger.
+You're simply eating less, and feeling hungry is part of the deal.
+You're not going to die.

-It is tempting to cheat during a cut now and then with a calorie -rich meal or snack.
-Although it is important to stick to your diet, a planned cheatmeal can sometimes even offer benefits.
-A cheatmeal can give your metabolism a temporary boost and helps mentally to maintain your strict diet.
-However, it is important to plan your cheatmeal and to ensure that it has no negative effect on your overall progress.
-And does it happen, right?
-Too bad then.
-The next day, just continue where you had left.
+It's tempting to cheat every now and then during a cut with a high-calorie meal or snack.
+While it's important to stick to your meal plan, a planned cheat meal can sometimes even offer benefits.
+A cheat meal can give your metabolism a temporary boost and help you mentally stick to your strict diet.
+However, it's important to plan your cheat meal and ensure it doesn't negatively impact your overall progress.
+And if it does happen?
+Too bad.
+Just pick up where you left off the next day.

-When cutting it is important to choose meals that help you keep your calorie intake under control without missing essential nutrients.
-Hereby a nutrition plan of 2250 kcal with meals from Prep the Food incorporated to give you an example that is possible.
-Please note: for one this is a perfect schedule to lose weight, but for the other this is a schedule to arrive.
-This of course depends strongly on the total number of calories you need.
+When cutting, it's important to choose meals that help you control your calorie intake without missing out on essential nutrients.
+Here's a 2250-kcal meal plan with meals from Prep The Food included to give you an idea of what's possible.
+Note: for some, this is a perfect plan for weight loss, while for others, it's a plan for weight gain.
+This, of course, depends heavily on your total calorie needs.

 Breakfast 3 piecesEgg 234 Kcal 18g 1.5G 16.5G